anshulsamar/anshulsamar.github.io/_texts/modelt.md

 The Model T Student

 Athena, the Great Greek Goddess of Wisdom, was born inside her father’s head (ThinkQuest).
 What a delivery.
-A pregnant father and a wise-cracking brainchild trying to get out.
-And baby Athena burst from her father’s forehead, giving big daddy Zeus the worst pregnancy migraine of all time (ThinkQuest).
+A pregnant Zeus and a wise-cracking brainchild trying to get out.
+And baby Athena burst from her father’s forehead, giving Zeus the worst pregnancy migraine of all time (ThinkQuest).
 But perhaps it was worth it, because with a spark of brilliance and a hunger for innovation, Athena came out ready to conquer the world.
 From Hercules (Gill) to Odysseus (Kerestes),